 What if I told you that the best time to buy airline tickets, is at approximately 23:00 on the Tuesday, 6 weeks before you want to fly.
 Would you believe me?
 I’m not sure that I would believe myself either.
 But, there is proof that this is indeed the best time to buy your airline tickets and get bang for your buck.

 Airline ticket prices are affected by more than just the airline and airport taxes.
 Fares can spike during certain seasons and be impacted by economic factors like oil prices, news and certain events.

 I often travel domestically.
 Did you know that the Johannesburg to Cape Town flight route is one of the busiest routes in the world?
 My family lives in Johannesburg, and I stay in Cape Town.
-Travelling as often as what I do has made me flight-wise, and here are my top tips for finding the cheapest flights from Cape Town to Johannesburg.
+Travelling as often as what I do has made me flight-wise, and here are my top tips for finding the cheapest flights from Cape Town to Johannesburg on Travelstart.